Japanese Study Tips/Resources and the JLPT

 Vocabulary

-It can be difficult to find the motivation to study vocabulary, but in reality one of the more important skills.
+Vocabulary can be difficult, but is maybe one of the more important skills.
 Grammar can be understood with reason and there are a limited number of grammar points, and there are also only a limited (though granted, large) number of common use kanji to master.
 Whereas the list of vocabulary out there you could learn is virtually endless!

 • Anki: Very customizable and the tried-and-true option for SRS vocabulary building.